hgschmie/factorio-miniloader-redux/README.md

 * [Matt's Logistics](https://mods.factorio.com/mod/matts-logistics) belt tiers with miniloaders.
 Activated if the module is detected.
 * [Krastorio 2](https://mods.factorio.com/mod/Krastorio2) belt tiers with miniloaders.
 Activated if the module is detected.

+The miniloaders are activated if the corresponding module is detected.

-I am open to support additional tiers from other mods (such as Bob's mods).
-As I don't play those myself, I have not added them but doing so is pretty straightforward (look at `scripts/templates.lua`).
+I am open to support additional tiers from other mods from PRs (see below).

 ## How you can help

 I am not a graphics person.
 E.g. Matt's Logistics belts have a different tint and I convinced ChatGPT to recolor the existing graphics with a different tint that somewhat matches the belts.
 But getting better graphics would be greatly appreciated.

+See [adding more miniloaders for other mods](https://github.com/hgschmie/factorio-miniloader-redux/blob/ADD_NEW_LOADERS.md) for details on how to add loaders for other belt tiers.

 ## Config options